LASIK Laser Eye Surgery

 There is no strict upper age limit, but after the age of 55, we may recommend a lens-based treatment, such as refractive lens exchange.

 We consider LASIK surgery to be a safe, pain-free procedure.
 LASIK has a low complication rate, and its side effects usually are uncommon and temporary.

 Side effects of LASIK surgery

-- Temporary dry eyes after the procedure, we will provide eye drops (artificial teardrops) to counter this
+- Temporary dry eyes after the procedure.
+We will provide eye drops (artificial tears) to counter this.

 - Sensitivity to light immediately after the procedure

 - Vision loss.
 This is a rare side effect of LASIK, with severe vision loss being very rare.

 Your ophthalmologist will discuss the possible risks before your procedure and will inform you of the likelihood of each, given your circumstances.

 Book an appointment